hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

 }
 ```

-This is just a simple Bean class that can implement multiple LiveSQL functions.
-We implement a single function in this case to demonstrate the JDBC driver default class for a non-traditional column type.
+This bean implements a single function to demonstrate the JDBC driver default class when using a non-trivial column type.

 ### 5. The Runtime Properties File